JeremyRand/namecoin.org/_posts/2017-10-29-firefox-tls-moving-cache-cpp.md

 Prior to this optimization, my C++ code would synchronously call the WebExtensions Experiment to retrieve override decisions, and the Experiment would block until the WebExtension had returned an override decision.
 At this point the decision would be added to the cache within the Experiment, and then the C++ code's call to the Experiment would return.
 I had long suspected that this was a major latency bottleneck, for 2 reasons:

 1. JavaScript generally is inefficient.
-2. After Firefox's built-in certificate verification completed, control had to flow from C++ to JavaScript (which adds some latency) and then from JavaScript back to C++ (which adds latencyas well).
+2. After Firefox's built-in certificate verification completed, control had to flow from C++ to JavaScript (which adds some latency) and then from JavaScript back to C++ (which adds latency as well).

 With my latest changes, the control flow changes a lot: